odeskvaibhav/customer-data-framework/README.md

-# Customer Management Framework Bundle for Pimcore
+Forked VJ # Customer Management Framework Bundle for Pimcore

 Pimcore allows to manage any kind of data - unstructured, digital assets and structured content.
 The most obvious structured content is product data and all data that is related to products like categories, technologies, brands, etc.